EXPLAINER: 2023 tax credits for EVs will boost their appeal

 WASHINGTON (AP) — Starting Jan.
 1, many Americans will qualify for a tax credit of up to $7,500 for buying an electric vehicle.
 The credit, part of changes enacted in the Inflation Reduction Act, is designed to spur EV sales and reduce greenhouse emissions.

+The Treasury Department is rolling out more information on which vehicles qualify and how individuals and businesses can access credit beginning in 2023.

-For at least the first two months of 2023, though, a delay in the Treasury Department’s rules for the new benefit will likely make the full credit temporarily available to consumers who meet certain income and price limits.
+For at least the first two months of 2023, though, a delay in Treasury’s rules for the new benefit will likely make the full credit temporarily available to consumers who meet certain income and price limits.

 The new law also provides a smaller credit for people who buy a used EV.